zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Making_Agarose_Gel/Making_Agarose_Gel.md

 3. Always store leftover nucleic acids at 4ºC until gel is finished running in case the gel fails to work.

-4. Run gel at 80-150V for 1-1.5 hrs. or until dye line is 75% down the gel.
+4. Run gel at 80-150V for 1-1.5 hr. or until dye line is 75% down the gel.

 ## Imaging the Gel

-1. Bring the gel and gel tray to the AlphaImager HP machine in room 326.
+1. Bring the gel and gel tray to the AlphaImager HP.

 2. Open the door to the imager and slide gel onto the black stage.